-Simple pieces with minimal patterns and neutral colors:
+13. Simple pieces with minimal patterns and neutral colors:

-To help me feel most myself I kept within my normal palette of black, white, denim, navy, olive green, and gray.
+To help me feel most myself I kept within my postpartum clothes normal palette of black, white, denim, navy, olive green, and gray.
 It sounds boring, but wearing my colors daily helps me feel more myself.
 I also looked for items not from the maternity sections and just picked things up in a size bigger or looked for words like “boyfriend” and “oversized”.
 I didn’t want a further reminder that my body was still with child after I wasn’t.

-Pants with Elastic bands:
+14. Pants with Elastic bands:

 If you want to kick the legging cause it is warm out.
 I have found that these shorts are awesome and easy to wear.
 I bought them in a medium and they fit great right now.
 These linen blend pants are also awesome!

 The whole babies poop, pee, spit-up thing is EXTREMELY real.
 I wouldn’t say that I spent days with spit up on me or poop on me, but it does happen and if you have a boy you will be peed on at least once.
 So cotton items are your best friend as they wash well.

 Personal Care Items

 This stuff saved my ladies that first week of nursing.
 No matter what your issue or non-issue is, you are bound to get a little sore.
 Use this to keep things feeling fine during those early weeks.
 After 6 weeks you shouldn’t need it and should have a rhythm to feeding on some level.

 I thought this stuff was better than what they give you at the hospital.
 Plus, it was all natural.
 Just take my word for it.

 Make it a priority…SERIOUSLY.
 It is as important as coffee.
 I don’t care if you don’t eat, get a shower…but then eat cause that is important too.

 or finding some way to do your hair that keeps it out of the way but you feel most put together in.
 I wore a braid a lot, but whatever works for you.
 Find it and own it.

 The hormones mess with your skin after birth and I used this exfoliator and this cleanser to remove excess oils that showed up and made me feel gross no matter how many times I washed my face.
 This combo did the trick for me.

 If you cannot wash your face at least give it a little bit of toner to clean out those pores and refresh your skin.

 I have a simple makeup routine to begin with, but mascara seemed to be the one thing I could find time for in the first few weeks.
 The only issue was you cry a lot so having a good waterproof mascara makes your day a little better.

-Great Laundry Detergent:
+8. Great Laundry Detergent: